National Shrine confirms report that Native American activist allegedly tried to disrupt Mass

 The group assembled across the street from the shrine, the Catholic News Agency reported.
 Video footage showed one demonstrator telling other protesters that they had been ordered off the property by police, according to CNA.

 Phillips, 64, was thrust into the national spotlight over the weekend when video of an encounter with a group of students from Covington Catholic High School in Kentucky went viral.
-He was seen singing and playing a drum near the Lincoln Memorial as he stood face-to-face with Covington student Nick Sandmann while others students were standing behind Sandmann.
+He was seen singing and playing a drum near the Lincoln Memorial as he stood face-to-face with Covington student Nick Sandmann while other students were standing behind Sandmann.

 CLICK HERE TO GET THE FOX NEWS APP